alaradirik/TR-NLP-workshop/README.md

  } ]
 ```

-A small [Turkish news dataset](https://hakan.io/makine-ogrenmesi-turkce-haber-metinleri-veri-seti/) crawled from various news websiteds is used for text clustering.
+A small [Turkish news dataset](https://hakan.io/makine-ogrenmesi-turkce-haber-metinleri-veri-seti/) crawled from various news websites is used for text clustering.
 This dataset contains news in 5 categories (economy, arts, politics, sports, technology) with 100 samples per category.

  ## Notebooks
 Clone the repo and install the requirements before running the notebooks: